These giant wrinkly chocolate chip cookies give you extra crispy exteriors and extra chewy, gooey centers. Best of both cookie worlds!

 Anyway.
 These cookies.
 Aptly named giant wrinkly chocolate chip cookies.
 They’re pretty special.

-The wrinkles take a little extra work to create – including dropping a cookie sheet full of baking dough which I found to be extremely cathartic – but they’re definitely worth it.
+The wrinkles take a little extra work to create – including dropping a cookie sheet full of baking dough on the counter, which I found to be extremely cathartic – but they’re definitely worth it.

 Actually, I was on the phone with my mom when I was baking these one afternoon and I could feel her eyes roll when I told her that I was dropping cookie sheets to make wrinkles in the cookie dough. #lifeofafoodblogger